 What are Insulating Firebricks?

-Insulating Firebricks, also known as soft bricks or IFB, are used in high temperature applications ranging from 2,000°F (1,093°C) to 3,200°F (1,760°C).
-The bricks are manufactured from high purity refractory clays and other ceramic raw materials according to international standards, and are suitable to operate in various temperatures and atmospheres up to 3000°F. IFB bricks do contain a carefully graded organic filler which is burned out during the manufacturing process to provide a uniform controlled pore structure.
+Insulating Firebricks, also known as fire brick, refractory brick, or IFB, are used in high temperature applications ranging from 2,000°F (1,093°C) to 3,200°F (1,760°C).
+Refractory bricks are manufactured from high purity refractory clays and other ceramic raw materials according to international standards, and are suitable to operate in various temperatures and atmospheres up to 3000°F. Fire bricks do contain a carefully graded organic filler which is burned out during the manufacturing process to provide a uniform controlled pore structure.
 This high porous rate provides excellent insulating properties while contributing to the bricks lightweight.

 Our office provides a complete range of insulating firebricks, offering unsurpassed performance and value, for a wide variety of applications, and industries.
 Use of the bricks is is common in residential, commercial, and industrial applications.
 Additionally, the bricks are lightweight and are easily modified or cut with standard hand tools.